-- For travel within Belgium, view schedule information and buy tickets at www.belgianrail.be
+- For travel within Belgium, view schedule information and buy tickets in advance with Omio (formerly GoEuro)

-- You can also buy tickets from machines at any station.
+- You can also buy tickets from machines at any station but there may be a long wait on race day!
 Buy your return tickets in advance to avoid the queue on the way back

 - Tickets are for the journey only, not a seat reservation.
 Sit – or more likely stand – anywhere.